 Bukit Tiban National Park is accessible by Pan-Borneo Highway.

-Maludam National Park in Betong Division.
+Maludam National Park is located in the Maludam

 Variety of mammals and birds make Rajang Mangroves National Park their home, proboscis monkeys, silvered langurs, small-clawed otters, white-collared kingfshers...just to name a few.